zbremmer/Forecast/README.md

 # Model Classes

-Each model should be created in its own class file.
-In order to use the models, the name and instantiation call need to be added to the model dictionary within the get_model() method.
+Each model should be created as a separate class.
+The models will exist as independent objects so that more than one can be created by a user.

 All models should be built with the following assumptions:
 1. The instance of forecast will have a dataframe with a datetime index, a target field labeled y, and various features